-Because Legacy Binary is the default RS485 setting for the IBUC, you will need to reconfigure the IBUC in order to use ASCII mode.
+Because Legacy Binary is the default RS485 setting for the IBUC G, you will need to reconfigure the IBUC G in order to use ASCII mode.
 You can specify ASCII mode by using any of the M&C interfaces described in this chapter.

 Communication requires an on-board RS485 card in the host computer.
-However, if an external interface converter box is used to convert RS232 to RS485, a terminal emulation program such as HyperTerminal will not function.
-In this case, a network management program is required to handle this handshaking requirement.
+However, if an external interface converter box is used to convert RS232 to RS485, a terminal emulation program such as HyperTerminal will not function unless the interface converter box is equipped with an automatic line turnaround capability.
+Otherwise, a network management program is required to handle this handshaking requirement.

 In HyperTerminal, type the password command, and then press Enter.
-For example, <001/CPE=1234 where <001/ is the address of the IBUC and 1234 is the default password.
-When the > prompt re-appears, the IBUC is ready to accept commands.
+For example, <001/CPE=1234 where <001/ is the address of the IBUC \boldsymbol{G} and 1234 is the default password.
+When the > prompt re-appears, the IBUC \boldsymbol{G} is ready to accept commands.